 Engineering Futures Mentoring Program

-The Ira A. Fulton Schools of Engineering (FSE) at Arizona State University are pleased to present the Engineering Futures Mentoring Program for first-year and second-year undergraduate students in an FSE Engineering program in the 2022-23 year.
+The Ira A. Fulton Schools of Engineering (FSE) at Arizona State University are pleased to present the Engineering Futures Mentoring Program for first-year undergraduate students in an FSE Engineering program in the 2023-24 year.

 This mentoring program will pair you with a like-major (as much as possible!) engineering student who is a junior, senior, or 4+1 student.

 Are you wondering if your engineering major is good fit for you?
 Do you want to ask questions about how to become internship-ready?
 Are you thinking about how to have a smooth(er) transition from high school to university?
 Are you feeling overwhelmed or feeling that you don’t belong in engineering?
 If you are a first-generation-to-university student this program is for you!
-Why not talk with a peer mentor?
+Why not talk with an Engineering Futures mentor?

 Our goal is to understand and identify what helps students succeed in their engineering major and what challenges students face so that we can help increase your success in engineering.
 The program is made possible through funding from the generous support of donors to the Ira A. Fulton Schools of Engineering.
 This is an investment that the Ira A. Fulton Schools of Engineering is making in your future as an engineer.